 11.40 – 12.20 The Government’s Approach to Obesity by Samantha Montel, Registered Public Health Nutritionist, Team Lead, Out of Home, Public Health England (PHE)

-Samantha will give an overview of the government’s approach to obesity.
-This will include an update on its reduction and product reformulation programme, which is designed to make food products healthier by reducing sugar, salt and calories.
+Samantha will gave an overview of the government’s approach to obesity.
+This included an update on its reduction and product reformulation programme, which is designed to make food products healthier by reducing sugar, salt and calories.
 She will discuss how the baking industry can support the ambitions of the programme and why leadership from the food sector is important.
 The PHE exists to protect and improve the nation’s health and wellbeing and aims to promote healthier lifestyles to the public..

 My Decade of Deliciousness by Mike Bagshaw, Managing Director, International Taste Solutions, (ITS)

-Owner and founder of thriving flavours business ITS, Mike will reveal how the business went from kitchen table to full-scale global trading in just 10 years.
-He will share what he thinks will be next bakery innovation to take the market by storm.
-As a passionate supporter of sugar reduction, Mike will discuss how the industry can play a significant role in making foods healthier without sacrificing product quality or taste.
+Owner and founder of thriving flavours business ITS, Mike revealed how the business went from kitchen table to full-scale global trading in just 10 years.
+He shared what he thinks will be next bakery innovation to take the market by storm.
+As a supporter of sugar reduction, Mike discussed how the industry can play a significant role in making foods healthier without sacrificing product quality or taste.